mikeraab/docker101/Participant-Guide.md

 http://docker_host_ip:8000/wp-admin/install.php
 ```

-Congratulations, you have successfully launched your first Wordpress app in Docker!
+**Congratulations, you have successfully launched your first Wordpress app in Docker!**

-Stop and Remove the running Wordpress and Database containers by using their short id
+Stop and Remove the running Wordpress and Database containers by using their short id.

-Remember this from a previous exercise:
+Remember this from a previous exercise

 ```
 docker ps -a